A work visa allows its holder to be legally employed while in the United States.

 The following preferences apply to applicants for employment-based visas:

-Second Preference - Skilled Professionals.
-Professionals holding advanced degrees, or who possess exceptional ability.
-Also, if their work fulfills a qualifying national interest of the United States, the labor certification and job offer requirements may be waived.
+- Second Preference: Skilled Professionals.
+Professionals holding advanced degrees, or who possess exceptional ability, Also, if their work fulfills a qualifying national interest of the United States, the labor certification and job offer requirements can be waived.

 - Third Preference: Skilled workers and Labor Shortages.
 Skilled workers, or those capable of performing work requiring at least two years experience or training for which qualified workers are not available in the United States, professionals with bachelor's degrees but not advanced degrees, and other workers including unskilled laborers whose employment is not of a temporary or seasonal nature.